Eat whatever you want and don’t feel guilty about it.

 Instead, we’re going to talk about how to navigate the holidays with a healthier mindset about food and our bodies and by taking it one step at a time, if we can’t reach body positivity then neutrality is the next best thing.
 Let’s talk about those little steps forward that we can take.

-For so many of us, the act of eating a holiday meal can involve guilt, shame, punishment, anxiety and an unhealthy serving of commentary from friends and family.
+For so many of us, the act of eating a holiday meal can involve guilt, shame, punishment, anxiety, and an unhealthy serving of commentary from friends and family.

 It starts with changing your mindset.
 Everyone is different.
 There’s no blanket advice I can give you, but let’s try to break it down.
 Do what you feel might work for you and toss the rest – that’s good advice for pretty much any aspect of life.
+Here are some tips to stay body positive during the holidays.

 Don’t focus on carbs and calories.